With over a billion users, Instagram is officially at the forefront of the social media marketing world.

 Instagram might not have the biggest audience size or highest activity volume, but it's surely a major interactions driver for brands - more so than Facebook or Twitter.

-What makes Instagram engaging?
+So what exactly makes Instagram so engaging?

 We identified five main reasons: